-- You are able to assist in any case listed in the Business & Property Applications List (which is generally before HHJ Dight CBE or HHJ Johns QC but may be before another Circuit Judge) including directions hearings such as CMCs and PTRs in that list. - You are under no obligation to provide any, or any particular, assistance.
+- You are under no obligation to provide any, or any particular, assistance.
 (See "Am I obliged to provide assistance in every case?", above.) - There are 3 types of help you might provide: (a) advice (b) representation and (c) providing details (if needed) for an application to Advocate for further assistance at a later date. - You should always try, if appropriate, to advise.
 It is understood that you are new to the case, that the conditions are not ideal and that time is limited.
-Please offer such immediate advice to the unrepresented person as is possible in the circumstances.
+Please offer such immediate advice to the unrepresented person as is possible in the circumstances. - The scheme also contemplates that you will be ready, if requested and if proper to do so, to appear for the unrepresented person on that day's hearing. - At the end you should (so far as possible) advise the unrepresented person what to do next. - If an unrepresented person does not have a case listed that day, you should decide whether it is appropriate for you to assist, and you may decide that they should instead be referred to the Advice Bureau.
+There will be referral cards available for you to give the unrepresented party.

-- The scheme also contemplates that you will be ready, if requested and if proper to do so, to appear for the unrepresented person on that day's hearing. - At the end you should (so far as possible) advise the unrepresented person what to do next. - If an unrepresented person does not have a case listed that day, you should decide whether it is appropriate for you to assist, and you may decide that they should instead be referred to the Advice Bureau.
-There will be referral cards available for you to give the unrepresented party. - You should not in any event assist unrepresented persons who do not intend or are not due to appear before the Business & Property Applications List.
+- You should not in any event assist unrepresented persons who do not intend or are not due to appear before the Chancery Applications Court.
 Such assistance would not be covered by Advocate's licensed access.